aws-samples/cognito-user-token-helper/README.md

 NOTE: this step only needs to be done once per user.

-Also, you can specify the `--aws-profile` option if you're using a profile different than the default profile.
+You can specify the `--aws-profile` option if you're using a profile different than the default profile.

+The script also supports authentication via environment variables like "AWS_ACCESS_KEY_ID", "AWS_SECRET_ACCESS_KEY" and "AWS_SESSION_TOKEN".
+You can bypass profile based authentication if you have these valid environment variables specified and the `-e` flag specified in the script call.

 ```
 python cognito-user-token-helper.py -a create-new-user \